post-intensive care syndrome

 Invasive pulmonary aspergillosis has been reported in critically ill patients with moderate to severe ARDS.
 Aspergillosis has been reported in 10.2% of patients admitted to the intensive care unit.
 The mortality rate was high at 54.9%.

 Intubation for more than 7 days may be a risk factor.
 Other potential risk factors include older age, chronic obstructive pulmonary disease, immunosuppression, critical illness, or use of high-dose corticosteroids.
 Consider aspergillosis in patients who deteriorate despite optimal supportive care or have other suspicious radiological or clinical features.

 Mild pancreatic injury (defined as elevated serum amylase or lipase levels) has been reported in 17% of patients in one case series.
 It is unknown whether this is a direct viral effect or due to the harmful immune response that occurs in some patients.
-Clinical acute pancreatitis has not been reported.
+Cases of acute pancreatitis have been reported; however, pancreatic necrosis is rare.
 Prior history of pancreatitis does not appear to be a risk factor for pancreatic inflammation in patients with COVID-19.

 autoimmune haemolytic anaemia

 Warm or cold autoimmune haemolytic anaemia (first episode) has been reported in 7 patients after the onset of COVID-19 symptoms and within the timeframe compatible with cytokine release syndrome.
 Four patients had indolent B lymphoid malignancy.
 It is unknown whether the haemolytic anaemia is related to COVID-19 infection.